-- \ Identify and explain the elements and principles of two-dimensional design. - \ Apply the elements and principles of two-dimensional design in a variety of assigned creative projects, including non-objective, abstract, representational, and typographic compositions. - \ Create and explain original designs that solve a variety of formal problems. - \ Show basic technical proficiency in the media introduced in class. - \ Respond critically to works of visual arts and design using the language of art and design, both verbally and in writing. - \ Evaluate works of art and design, both formally and conceptually. - \ Explore form and content and their relationship via hands-on creative projects.
-Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1112 or ESOL0920, or Appropriate Placement Score.
+- Identify and explain the elements and principles of two-dimensional design. - Apply the elements and principles of two-dimensional design in a variety of assigned creative projects, including non-objective, abstract, representational, and typographic compositions. - Create and explain original designs that solve a variety of formal problems. - Show basic technical proficiency in the media introduced in class. - Respond critically to works of visual arts and design using the language of art and design, both verbally and in writing. - Evaluate works of art and design, both formally and conceptually. - Explore form and content and their relationship via hands-on creative projects.
+Prerequisite(s): ENGL1308, and one of the following: READ0900, READ1308 or ESOL1120, or the appropriate placement score.